santosmota/PHIL_Scaling_Data_Public/README.md

   - Harmonic-Invariant Scaling Method for Power Electronic Converters in Power Hardware-in-the-Loop Test Beds

-Submitted to:
+submitted to:

   - Journal of Emerging and Selected Topics in Power Electronics
   - Special Issue on Power Electronics for Distributed Energy Resources
   - Sponsored by IEEE Industry Applications Society (IAS), IEEE Power Electronics Society (PELS)
-  - Topic: Testing and Validation: Grid‐emulation technologies including the hardwvare‐in‐the‐loop testing methods along with the challenges and prospects.
+  - Topic: Testing and Validation: Grid‐emulation technologies including the hardwvare‐in‐the‐loop testing methods along with the challenges and prospects

 on November 30th 2023.